mtocchetto/vdldoc-maven-plugin/README.md

 It works declaring the plugin inside a pom.xml file and binding the execution at any lifecycle phase to execute the goal _generate_ or running directly from the command line.

+Please use the command line help to see all available parameters.

 ## Command line help

     mvn com.tocchetto:vdldoc-maven-plugin:1.0.0-SNAPSHOT:help -Ddetail=true -Dgoal=generate